solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

       ![The deployment in progress screen](media/01_08_deployment.png)

 - Once deployed, select the link to navigate to the server's **Overview** page.
-  - Make a note of the Server name and the Server admin login name.
+  - Make a note of the values assigned to "Server name" and "Server admin login name".
   - Hover the cursor over each field, and the copy symbol appears to the right of the text.
   - Select the copy symbol as needed to copy the values for use later:
     - Subscription ID
-    - Resource Group
-    - Resource name
+    - Resource group
     - Server name
+    - Server admin login name

   ![PostgreSQL overview page](media/01_10_pg_overview.png)

 ## Exercise 2: Adding a database in the portal

-In this exercise, the Azure Portal will be used to add a new database to the newly created Azure Database for PostgreSQL Flexible Server.
+In this exercise, the Azure portal will be used to add a new database to the newly created Azure Database for PostgreSQL Flexible Server.

 1. Browse to the new **PREFIX-pg-flex-REGION-16** instance.
 2. Under **Settings**, select **Databases**.